Canva Review (2023) — All the Pros and Cons

 Using Microsoft PowerPoint to edit a presentation created in Canva

-If you like, you can import PowerPoint files to Canva for editing too.
-My experience of this was less positive — the imported files didn’t look quite the same as they did in PowerPoint.
-Some of this was down to font choice (not all the typefaces you have installed locally will be available in Canva), but other design elements didn’t import exactly as hoped for either.
+Some of this was down to my font selection (not all the typefaces installed locally will be available in Canva), but my other design elements didn’t import exactly as hoped for either.

 Importing files into Canva

-On the subject of importing files, Canva has launched a new feature that lets you import a wider range of files into the platform.
+On the subject of importing files, Canva has launched a feature that lets you import a wider range of files into the platform.
 Up until recently, you were limited to importing static image and video files, but you can now import and edit PDF (Adobe Acrobat) and PSD (Adobe Photoshop) files too.

-I tested this new import feature out with a PSD file and it worked superbly — all the image layers were imported fine, and were easily editable.
+I tested this import feature out with a PSD file and it worked superbly — all the image layers were imported fine, and were easily editable.

 You can also import a wide range of audio file types into Canva: supported formats include M4A, MP3, OGC, WAV and WEBM.